ahmedeied701-crypto/MOSLF-STORE-BACKEND/README.md

 # License

-This project is proprietary and confidential.
-Unauthorized copying, distribution, or modification is strictly prohibited.
+This repository is source-available and provided for educational and portfolio purposes only.

+You may review and run the project locally for evaluation purposes.

+Commercial use, redistribution, sublicensing, or modification of the source code is prohibited without explicit permission from the author.